Fertility Clinic in Ontario, CA

 How Does NewLife Fertility Differ from IVF In A Hospital?

 Our committed staff consists of phlebotomists, administrative assistants, doctors, nurses, financial coordinators, and embryologists, – all working in harmony with the same mission.
-Our staff are more than just employees — we’re dedicated, specialized, long-term employees working with a team approach.
+Our staff is more than just employees — we’re dedicated, specialized, long-term employees working with a team approach.
 As a patient, you will get to know not only your doctor, but also your nurse, administrative assistant, and financial coordinator.
 You will also have an opportunity to work with our in-house acupuncturists, psychologists, and nutritionist.

 Why is Fertility Treatment Expensive?